aggresss/spec/IETF/RFC5109_en-US.md

 The following terms are used throughout this document:

-- Media Payload: The raw, unprotected user data that are transmittedfrom the sender.
+- **Media Payload**: The raw, unprotected user data that are transmittedfrom the sender.
 The media payload is placed inside of an RTPpacket.
-- Media Header: The RTP header for the packet containing the media payload.
+- **Media Header**: The RTP header for the packet containing the media payload.
-- Media Packet: The combination of a media payload and media header is called a media packet.
+- **Media Packet**: The combination of a media payload and media header is called a media packet.
-- FEC Packet: The FEC algorithms at the transmitter take the media packets as an input.
+- **FEC Packet**: The FEC algorithms at the transmitter take the media packets as an input.
 They output both the media packets that they are passed, and newly generated packets called FEC packets, which contain redundant media data used for error correction.
 The FEC packets are formatted according to the rules specified in this document.
-- FEC Header: The header information contained in an FEC packet.
+- **FEC Header**: The header information contained in an FEC packet.
-- FEC Level Header: The header information contained in an FEC packet for each level.
+- **FEC Level Header**: The header information contained in an FEC packet for each level.
-- FEC Payload: The payload of an FEC packet.
+- **FEC Payload**: The payload of an FEC packet.
 It may be divided into multiple levels.
-- Associated: A FEC packet is said to be "associated" with one or more media packets (or vice versa) when those media packets are used to generate the FEC packet (by use of the exclusive-or operation).
+- **Associated**: A FEC packet is said to be "associated" with one or more media packets (or vice versa) when those media packets are used to generate the FEC packet (by use of the exclusive-or operation).
 It refers to only those packets used to generate the level 0 FEC payload, if not explicitly stated otherwise.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [2].